vicc/chameleon/README.md

 Chameleon is released and distributed under the terms and conditions of the [MIT license](https://github.com/ViccAlexander/Chameleon/blob/master/LICENSE.md).

 ## 👥 Contributions
 If you run into problems, please open up an issue.
-I also actively welcome pull requests.
+We also actively welcome pull requests.
 By contributing to Chameleon you agree that your contributions will be licensed under its MIT license.

-If you use Chameleon in your app I would love to hear about it!
-Drop me a line on [twitter](http://twitter.com/viccsmind).
+If you use Chameleon in your app we would love to hear about it!
+Drop Vicc a line on [twitter](http://twitter.com/viccsmind).

 ## 📗 Documentation
 All methods, properties, and types available in Chameleon are documented below.